Skip to main content

 Can a bird survive a broken wing?

 Yes, a bird can go on to live a long and happy life after their broken wing heals.
 One of the biggest threats during this time is predators, which is where you come in.
-A bird who can’t escape on its own needs a safe space, and you can provide it.
+A bird that can’t escape on its own needs a safe space, and you can provide it.
 But you don’t want to tame the animal (it’s not a pet, after all) or accidentally break the law (we’ll get to this part).

 Can a bird’s broken wing heal on its own?

 Just as we’re designed to heal after a break, the average bird can recover from a minor wound without any intervention.
-Often it will be starvation or a predator, rather than the injury itself, that ends her life.
+Often it will be starvation or a predator, rather than the injury itself, that ends their life.
 However, a major break will need human help, including surgery, to get it back to normal and prevent infection along the way.

 Person holding wounded bird in hands